 Key facts at a glance

-OTE Group is the largest telecommunications provider in the Greek market.
-Under the unified COSMOTE commercial brand, OTE Group offers the full range of telecommunications services: from fixed-line and mobile telephony, broadband services, to pay television and integrated ICTsolutions.
-In addition to its core telecommunications activities, the Group in Greece is also involved in maritime communications, real-estate and professional training.
-Abroad, it operates in the telecommunications market of Romania, where it offers fixed-line and mobile communications, as well as television services.
+The OTE Group is the largest technology company in Greece.
+Under the unified COSMOTE commercial brand, it offers the full range of telecommunications services from fixed-line and mobile telephony, through broadband services, to pay television and integrated ICTsolutions.
+In addition to its core telecommunications activities, the Group in Greece is also involved in maritime communications and real estate.
+Outside Greece, it operates in the telecommunications market of Romania where it offers fixed-line and mobile communications, as well as television services.

 |Shareholding of Deutsche Telekom AG since||2008|

 The implemented Integrated Management System (IMS) is based on the Corporate Process Model and its systematic assessment, documentation, and improvement.